Review: TEMPTATION (2019)

 Boy (Richard J. Moir) is a London sex worker.
-Abused growing up and abused now by clients and his pimp.
+Abused growing up and is abused now by clients and his pimp.
 Temptation mixes slices of that life with what appears to be a visualization of what’s going on in his mind.
-Given the budget Moir obviously had to rely on talent and imagination here.
+Given the budget, Moir obviously had to rely on talent and imagination here.

 The dinner sequence shows just how much he can accomplish with dialogue, a few props, and an empty black background.
 It’s a scene that manages to be touching and funny and accurate while commenting on one of the most awkward of social events, meeting someone’s family.
 It is, in its own way, a much more accurate portrayal than those in more realistically structured films.

 If you’re wondering why I’m not saying much about the plot, it’s because Temptation doesn’t really have one, per se.
 There seems to be the thread of one, that Boy is trying to shake off his past and its demons.
 But there isn’t much in the way of a narrative.
 The film’s heavily surreal structure is mostly open for interpretation by the viewer.